Raghu6660/Raghu6660/README.md

 - 👋 Hi, I’m Raghu Vamsi
-- 👀 I’m interested in software Devolopment
+- 👀 I’m interested in Software Devolopment
 - 🌱 I’m currently learning B. Tech
 - 💞️ I’m looking to collaborate on goggle
 - 📫 How to reach me on instagram "_raghu_vamsi"